danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 }
 ```

-A quick look into how task queues work on web browsers [<span id="d1t3">(3)</span>](#mentioned-talks-for-day-1).
+A quick look into how task queues work on web browsers.
 So first *tasks* are small unities of work to be executed from start to finish.
 Rendering pipeline in browsers is responsible for painting things in the browser.
 This pipeline can run when a task finishes, but the rendering pipeline has a separate time cycle and sometimes waiting is inevitable between the time a tasks finished and the time render pipeline runs again.
 Also if you have a task that takes really a long time to run the rendering pipeline has to wait, potentially your page will start to slowdown at this point.
 <br/>
 There are this things called micro tasks (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises" target="_blank" title="guide using promises mdn">promises' callbacks are handled as micro tasks</a>).
 Micro tasks are handled differently than regular tasks, micro tasks are queued in a micro task queue, this queue runs after each tasks and while the queue is emptying other micro tasks might be added and executed in the same event loop tick.